 We know that gambling can lead to problems for some individuals and their families.
-If you think your gambling is causing a problem for you or others around you, please consider the following signs which may indicate a problem:
+If you think your gambling is causing a problem for you or others around you.

 - Spending more money and time on gambling than you can afford